 Modifying an object's HTTP header does not modify the object itself.

-This refers to the attribute information of the object, such as upload time or modification time.
+provides attribute information about the object, such as upload time or modification time.

 This refers to the object's custom parameters, such as Content-Type, Cache-Control, Expires, and x-cos-meta-*.
 For more information, see Custom Object Headers.